Applying for a short-term visa

 Apply before travelling to the UK

 A short-term study visa letter from Cardiff University will be required for your application.
-Once you have accepted your offer, the relevant team will be in touch to request the information required for your letter.
-This will then be generated and sent to you.
+Once you have accepted your offer, the relevant team will contact you to request the information required for your letter.
+This will then be generated and sent to you by email.
 Your letter will include your personal details, course information including course dates and whether you will need an ATAS clearance certificate to study your chosen course.

 You will need to submit an online visa application form, scan and upload your supporting documents and book an appointment to provide your biometric information.